 GM gave us some genuine peak experiences before its long fall.
-Their post-war summit was the mid sixties; its stock hit $358 (adjusted) in 1965, and profits crested in 1966 at $15 billion (adjusted).
+Their post-war summit was the mid sixties; its stock peaked at just over $400 (adjusted) in 1965, and profits crested in 1966 at over $17 billion (adjusted).
 What about the best year for its cars?
 That would have to be 1963, with the trio of Corvette Sting Ray, Pontiac Grand Prix and Buick Riviera.
 And which one gets the nod as number one?
 I keep changing my mind; can’t we just have a little four-way love fest?
-But this Riviera happened to be sitting along the road on the way home from the lumber yard, so for today anyway, it’s got the nod.
-Lucky me.
+How about serial monogamy, starting with the Riviera?

 If a genuine potential customer came in and wanted to see under the Riviera’s deeply sculpted hood, I’d bolt out to join the admiration for the big nailhead 401 or 425 sitting there.
-I didn’t really know or understand the details, but I could tell that the Buick engine’s distinctive vertical valve covers implied something special, so unlike any other Detroit V8.
-Except old Chryler hemis, that is; you just knew that a Firepower or Firedome was in another league altogether, even if you didn’t know exactly why.
+I didn’t really know or understand the details, but I could tell that the Buick engine’s distinctive vertical valve covers implied something special (the mystery of the nailhead’s unusual valve arrangement revealed here in detail), so unlike any other Detroit V8.
+Except old Chrysler hemis, that is; you just knew that a Firepower or Firedome was in another league altogether, even if you didn’t know exactly why.

 I would have lit votive candles for Bill Mitchell on that dramatic sweep of chrome instrument altar if I thought the salesmen wouldn’t throw me out.
 In retrospect, I’m surprised they didn’t anyway.
 Salesmen were more patient with potential far-future customers then.
 And when I eventually got restless in the showroom, I’d walk back into the service area, roam around under the cars on the lifts, and hang out with the mechanics.
 Many a summer day in the pre-litigation era well spent.